-This prototype addresses the first goal.
-The aim of this prototype implementation is to securely integrate on-train installed sensors with the Telenor Shepherd Platform by ensuring SPD requirements established in Dxx.
+The aim of the prototype implementation from the Norwegian associate is to securely integrate ontrain installed sensors with the Telenor Shepherd Platform.
 The prototype follows the ETSI TS 102.690 specifications.
 The implementation contains the micro node and power node.
 Instead of reinventing the wheel from scratch, we utilize the available sensor and embedded hardware for this prototype implementation.